 NBV = Original cost of the asset – Accumulated depreciation

 Accumulated depreciation = depreciation per year x total no of years.

 Depreciation = (Original cost – salvage value)/ estimated useful life.

 The original cost of the asset refers to the acquisition cost.
-The acquisition cost includes the cost of purchasing asset plus the necessary expense incurred to bring it to location, installation and for putting it to use.
-Hence, apart from the purchase price, the original cost includes sales tax, customs duties, delivery charge and installation cost if any.
+The acquisition cost includes the cost of purchasing assets plus the necessary expense incurred to bring it to location, installation, and for putting it to use.
+Hence, apart from the purchase price, the original cost includes sales tax, customs duties, delivery charge, and installation cost, if any.

-The deduction by way of depreciation or amortization or depletion is a process by which a company depreciates the original cost of the asset to the expenses at ratable charge over the estimated useful life of an asset.
+The deduction by way of depreciation or amortization, or depletion is a process by which a company depreciates the original cost of the asset to the expenses at a ratable charge over the estimated useful life of an asset.
 It is after deducting the estimated salvage value.
-Thus, the NBV declines at a predictable rate with each passing balance sheet date.
+Thus, with each passing balance sheet date, the NBV declines at a predictable rate.
 Moreover, at the end of the useful life of an asset, the NBV approximately equals the residual or salvage value.